Meapy011/Atmos-sen/README.md

 - [Install the Raspberry Pi OS on to your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up)
 - [Enable the I2C interface in the raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md)
-- Download the driver for the [Sensirion Github Page](https://github.com/Sensirion/raspberry-pi-i2c-sen5x) and extract the `.zip` on your Raspberry Pi
+- Download the driver for the [Sensor Board](https://github.com/Meapy011/Ras-Sensirion/tree/main) and extract the `.zip` on your Raspberry Pi
 - Compile the driver
     1. Open a [terminal](https://www.raspberrypi.org/documentation/usage/terminal/?)
     2. Navigate to the driver directory.
 E.g. `cd ~/Ras-sensirion/Sensor-examble`